Data Engineering - Universe screening using Screener and Data Library Search function

 One of the very handy functions of screener is the ability to export the final query that was programmatically constructed in the background in order to retrieve those results.
 If we click the dropdown button next to the excel icon and choose export as formulas, a new excel sheet will open and the filtering formula will be saved on its first cell.
 From there we can directly copy paste to our python code and when the formula is executed we will conveniently ingest the data in a pandas dataframe for further analysis.

 The following code snippet is an example of the beforementioned process.
 We have copied the exported formula in the syntax variable and the columns to be ingested in the fields variable.
-Thereafter by calling the eikon API function get_data() we can retrieve the data in the dataframe.
+Thereafter by calling the Data Library's get_data() function, we can retrieve the data in the dataframe.

 fields = ["TR.CommonName","TR.CompanyMarketCap","TR.ExchangeName","TR.TRBCBusinessSector","TR.TotalReturn3Mo"]

-As an alternative data ingestion approach and perhaps a more developer tailored one we can use the Refinitiv Data (RD) library which provides a powerful set of interfaces for uniform access to the Refinitiv data universe and is the successor of the RDP API.
+As an alternative data ingestion approach and perhaps a more developer tailored one we can use the LSEG Data (LD) library which provides a powerful set of interfaces for uniform access to LSEG data universe and is the successor of the previous libraries.
+More detail can be found at Essential Guide to the Data Libraries - Generations of Python library

 • The Content layer is the foundation of the Access layer.
 It provides developers with interfaces suitable for more advanced use cases (synchronous function calls, async/await, event driven).
 The Content layer refers to logical market data objects such as market data prices and quotes, fundamental & reference data, historical data, company research data and so on.

-• The Session layer defines interfaces allowing your application to connect to the Refinitiv Data Platform via its various access points (either via a direct connection, via Eikon, via the Refinitiv Workspace, via CodeBook or even via a local Real-Time Distribution System).
+• The Session layer defines interfaces allowing your application to connect to the LSEG Data Platform via its various access points (either via a direct connection, via Eikon, via the LSEG Workspace, via CodeBook or even via a local Real-Time Distribution System).

-For a detailed overview of the RD library please refer to our in depth analysis in Discover our Refinitiv Data Platform Library.
+For a detailed overview of the Data library please refer to our in depth analysis in Discover our Data Library part 1 and part 2.

 As an example here is how we could retrieve fundamentals and pricing history for GOOG.O.
-The RD library, once again conveniently for data science and AI projects, returns all ingestion results in pandas dataframes.
+The Data Library, once again conveniently for data science and AI projects, returns all ingestion results in pandas dataframes.

 universe="GOOG.O",